The Graduates of Santa Barbara Newcomers

 The intent of the account is to:

-· Buffer the Club from natural variations in profit or loss from the individual events
+· Buffer the Club from natural variations in profit or loss from its events

 · Permit club-subsidized value-added features such as live music, valet parking, or special food or drink at major events